Aviah/one-click-django-polls-tutorial/tutorial_part5.md

-This tells django to render the `templatefile.html` with the data from Dcontext, and send the (rendered) complete page to the web server.
+This tells django to render the `templatefile.html` with the data from `Dcontext`, and send the (rendered) complete page to the web server.

 *Note: You can also define a django view as a class.
 See part 7 of this tutorial, about class based views (CBV).
-Both function views and class based views render a template in a similar way with the same django templates engine*
+Both function views and class based views render templates in a similar way, with the same django templates engine*

 What is `render`?

-It's a django provided function that means: **"Replace a placeholder in the template, with actual data from a dictionary, by key".**
+It's a django provided function that means: **"Replace a placeholder in the template with actual data from a dictionary, by key".**

 If the `templatefile.html` has a line like this :